Dr Richard Brunner

 I have been Research Associate with What Works Scotland at the University of Glasgow since 2015, after completing my Ph.D. in Sociology, also at Glasgow, in which I explored what people are able to do and be after being in psychiatric hospital using qualitative methods and the capabilities approach.
 Prior to the Ph.D.
 (2008-11) I worked as Research Fellow at University of Strathclyde in the School of Education, conducting qualitative research into various topics including disabled parents, educational transitions, domestic abuse prevention, and teaching and human rights.
 My previous career included support work with homeless people, mental health advocacy, community development work, and policy work in the statutory and third sectors with a focus on equality and diversity, disability and mental health.
 I have written, published, collaboratively produced, and disseminated widely from my research, seeking conceptual and empirical impact in academic, policy, practice and social contexts.
 This has included at seminars, conferences and facilitated events locally, nationally and internationally, and through teaching.
 I have an MSc. in Social Policy (LSE, 2002), an MSc. in Social Research (GCU, 2010), and a degree in Sociology from the University of East London (1989).

-I have conducted extensive qualitative research, including action research approaches, with a wide range of marginalised groups and with professionals.
-My ongoing research interests are understanding the lives of people with mental distress and disabled people using sociological concepts; and using this empirical and conceptual understanding to seek to challenge oppression and improve social outcomes experienced by people in these groups.
-I have an ongoing interest in the role of public services in improving outcomes for groups and individuals experiencing marginalisation.
+I have conducted extensive qualitative social scientific research, including action research approaches, with a wide range of marginalised groups and also with professionals.
+My ongoing research seeks to understand the lives of people with mental distress, disabled people and other marginalised groups using sociological concepts.
+I seek to use these empirical and conceptual understandings to empower marginalised groups, challenge oppression, influence public policy, and improve social justice outcomes.
+I also have an ongoing interest in the role of public services in improving outcomes for marginalised groups and individuals.
 I have an ongoing interest in applications of the capabilities approach to frame how we understand human outcomes.
+A lot of my research has been interdisciplinary and collaborative.

 - £40,770 + fees: Full Award, 3-year ESRC PhD Studentship, Scottish DTC Health Pathway/University of Glasgow, 2011-2014.